oracle/weblogic-kubernetes-operator/documentation/3.3/content/userguide/aks/_index.md

 |Enable T3 tunneling for Administration Server| If selected, configure the necessary settings to enable T3 tunneling to the Administration Server.
 For more details, see [External network access security]({{< relref "/security/domain-security/weblogic-channels.md" >}}).|
 |Enable T3 tunneling for WebLogic cluster| If selected, configure the necessary settings to enable T3 tunneling to the WebLogic Server cluster.
 For more details, see [External network access security]({{< relref "/security/domain-security/weblogic-channels.md" >}}).|

-When you are satisfied with your selections select **Next : Configure AKS cluster**.
+When you are satisfied with your selections, select **Next : Configure AKS cluster**.

 #### Configure AKS cluster